mcdexio/mcdex-references/en/perpetual.md

 ```
 Margin Balance = Cash Balance + UPNL
-Long’s PNL = (Mark Price – Entry Price) * Position Size
+Long's PNL = (Mark Price – Entry Price) * Position Size
-Short’s PNL = (Entry Price - Mark Price) * Position Size
+Short's PNL = (Entry Price - Mark Price) * Position Size
 Maintenance Margin = Mark Price * Position Size * Maintenance Margin Rate
 Initial Margin = Mark Price * Position Size * Maintenance Margin Rate
 ```

 Bankrupt Price is the mark price which makes the margin balance to zero.

-When an account ‘s margin balance is lower than the maintenance margin, positions in the account will be incrementally reduced to keep the initial margin lower than the equity in the account.
+When an account's margin balance is lower than the maintenance margin, positions in the account will be incrementally reduced to keep the initial margin lower than the equity in the account.

-Anyone can liquidate the unsafe margin account without the account owner’s permission.
+Anyone can liquidate the unsafe margin account without the account owner's permission.
 The liquidator takes over the unsafe positions at the Mark Price, and the account pays a liquidation penalty to both the liquidator and the insurance fund.
 As the unsafe positions are transferred to the liquidator after the liquidation, the liquidator must have enough margin balance to keep the position safe.

 If the Mark Price is worse than the Bankrupt Price when liquidation, the difference between Mark Price and Bankrupt Price is the loss of the liquidation.
 The loss is first made up by the insurance fund.
 If the fund is insufficient to cover the loss, the smart contract will socialize the loss.
 In this case, all the opponent position holders share the loss according to their position size.